Sophos Review: Quick Expert Summary

 - Remote device management.

-One of my favorite things about Sophos is that you can remotely manage its features on up to 10 devices — ideal for users who need an easy way to change security settings, run malware scans, and manage parental control settings on multiple devices at once.
+One of my favorite things about Sophos is that you can remotely manage its features on up to 10 devices.
+This is ideal if you need an easy way to change security settings, run malware scans, and manage parental control settings on multiple devices at once.

-That said, Sophos is a pretty good choice for users looking for a simple antivirus that offers consistently reliable protection against all types of known and emerging malware and internet security threats.
-Plus, Sophos is one of the cheapest antiviruses around, it offers a free trial (no credit card required), and it has a risk-free 30-day money-back guarantee.
+That said, Sophos is a pretty good choice for users looking for a simple antivirus that offers reliable protection against known and emerging malware and internet security threats.
+Plus, Sophos is one of the cheapest antiviruses around, it offers a 30-day free trial (no credit card required), and it has a risk-free 30-day money-back guarantee.

 Sophos Security Features

-I like most of Sophos’s features, but I was disappointed to learn that the Mac version of Sophos Home Premium doesn’t include some of the features that the PC version offers, including advanced web protection.
-However, Sophos’s Mac version does still provide real-time antivirus protection, basic web protection, parental web filtering, and remote device management.
+I was disappointed to learn that the Mac version of Sophos Home Premium doesn’t include some of the features that the PC version offers, including advanced web protection.
+If you use a Mac, you’d be better off with one of our top antiviruses for Mac users.
+That said, Sophos’s Mac version does still provide real-time antivirus protection, basic web protection, parental web filtering, and remote device management.

-The Home Premium package doesn’t come with many extra features such as a VPN, secure cloud storage, a password manager, or device optimization tools, all of which are included in top competitors like Norton 360.
+The Home Premium package doesn’t come with extra features like a VPN, secure cloud storage, a password manager, or device optimization tools.
+Top competitors like Norton 360 offer all these features and more.

-That said, Sophos is a good, low-cost antivirus — it’s got near-perfect malware detection rates, all of the basic features most users need to keep their devices secure, a couple of really cool extras, and coverage for up to 10 devices.
+That said, Sophos is a good, low-cost antivirus.
+It’s got near-perfect malware detection rates, all the basic features most users need to keep their devices secure, and a couple of really cool extras.
+Plus, it includes coverage for up to 10 Macs or PCs (and unlimited mobile devices).

 Sophos’s malware scanner is very easy to use.
-You can access the malware scanner from the desktop app or from the online dashboard.
+You can access it from the desktop app or the online dashboard.
 You can also set up a scheduled scan at a day and time that works best for you.

-Sophos claims that its malware scanner can detect a wide range of malware and cyber threats.
-So, I spent a lot of time testing the malware scanner to see if this was true.
+Sophos claims that its malware scanner can detect a wide range of malware and cyber threats, so I spent a lot of time testing it to see if this was true.

-Before testing, I uploaded hundreds of malware samples onto my PC, including spyware, ransomware, viruses, trojans, and rootkit samples — some of which were older, well-known viruses, and some of which were brand new malware samples that were recently created.
+Before testing, I uploaded hundreds of malware samples onto my PC, including spyware, ransomware, viruses, trojans, and rootkit samples.
+Some of these were older, well-known viruses, and some were brand new malware samples.

-After Sophos completed its initial scan, I reloaded the malware samples on my computer and launched them all one-by-one to test the program’s real-time anti-malware engine that uses artificial intelligence (AI).
+After Sophos completed its initial scan, I reloaded the malware samples on my computer and launched them all one by one.
+This was to test the program’s real-time anti-malware engine, which uses artificial intelligence (AI).

-When I launched each malware program, Sophos’s anti-malware engine immediately detected and blocked all of the malware programs from running on my system — even a few advanced ransomware programs that are generally really hard to block.
+When I launched each malware program, Sophos’s real-time anti-malware engine immediately detected and blocked all of them from running on my system.
+It even stopped a few advanced ransomware programs that are generally really hard to block.

 Sophos’s remote management feature lets you manage the program’s security features on 1 or more devices from your PC or Mac via the Sophos online dashboard.

 To add a new device for remote management, I had to copy an installation URL generated by Sophos and email it to whomever wanted me to manage their device.
-I first emailed the URL to my kids, so they could install it on their PC.
+First I emailed the URL to my co-workers, so they could install it on their PCs.

 Once they installed Sophos and logged into my account, I could see their devices on the Sophos online dashboard, which enabled me to control different functions and change settings.
-I was able to run full system malware scans on my kids’ PCs and change the parental web filtering settings to ensure my kids were staying safe online.
+For example, I was able to run full system malware scans on my co-workers’ PCs.

-Sophos’s web protection claims to keep your computer safe from malicious websites, including malware sites and fake phishing pages disguised as legit websites to steal your personal information, like social media logins and bank account details.
+Sophos’s web protection claims to keep your computer safe from malicious websites.
+These include malware sites and fake phishing pages disguised as legit websites to steal your personal information, like social media logins and bank account details.

-So, I put Sophos’s web protection to the test, and I tried to visit several dangerous URLs listed on the malicious URL database website, PhishTank.
+I put Sophos’s web protection to the test and tried to visit several dangerous URLs listed on the malicious URL database website, PhishTank.
 I was very pleased to find that Sophos blocked 100% of these dangerous URLs — both malware sites and phishing sites.

-One thing that I also really like about Sophos’s web protection is that you don’t have to install a separate browser extension for web protection.
-Usually, most antiviruses require you to install a browser security extension to protect you online — this isn’t a big deal, but I prefer having easy access to all antivirus features from one dashboard, so I think it’s great that users can install and set up Sophos Home Premium once and not have to worry about setting up extra security features.
+One thing that I really like about Sophos’s web protection is that you don’t have to install a separate browser extension for web protection.
+Most antiviruses, like Norton, require you to install a browser security extension to protect yourself online.
+This isn’t a big deal, but I prefer having easy access to all antivirus features from one dashboard.
+I think it’s great that users can install and set up Sophos Home Premium once and not have to worry about setting up extra security features.
+Bear in mind that Sophos only works on Chrome, Firefox, Safari, and Edge, so if you prefer using a less popular browser, you’ll need to look elsewhere.

 Parental Controls/Content Filtering